-PPL's U.K. operations currently generate over half of PPL's earnings.
-For all NEOs, 40% of their long-term incentive compensation is based on three-year total shareowner return, or TSR, relative to the Philadelphia Stock Exchange Utility Index, or UTY.
-Because no company in the UTY has significant U.K. utility operations, the political and regulatory uncertainty in the U.K. disproportionately affected our TSR performance relative to the UTY over the three-year period.
-This outcome resulted in the forfeiture of the 2017-2019 TSR-based performance units for our NEOs, as described below.
+For all NEOs in 2020, 40% of their long-term incentive compensation was based on three-year total shareowner return, or TSR, relative to the Philadelphia Stock Exchange Utility Index, or UTY.
+Given that PPL's U.K. operations have consistently generated over half of PPL's earnings, and because no company in the UTY has significant U.K. utility operations, political and regulatory uncertainty in the U.K. disproportionately affected PPL's TSR performance relative to the UTY over the three-year period from 2018 to 2020.
+As a result, 2018-2020 TSR-based performance units for our NEOs were forfeited, as described below.